refinery-platform/dataframer/README.md

 ## Release process

-In your branch update `VERSION.txt`, using semantic versioning: When the PR is merged, the successful Docker build will push a new version to pypi.
+In your branch update `VERSION.txt`, using semantic versioning: When the PR is merged, the successful Travis build will push a new version to pypi.